adoeller/tc-jsontab2/README.md

 - Tree navigation for objects, arrays, and scalar values
 - Grid view for objects and arrays
+- Optional `FlatViewLevel`: flatten object levels relative to the selected tree node into columns (`message`, `meta.message`, and so on).
+For arrays, direct scalar columns are retained while nested objects are expanded (`modulation_params.audio_freq`).
+Array flattening requires a uniform schema with the same leaf paths in every row.
+The normal view is retained if rows differ, an intermediate level contains arrays, or objects remain below the requested depth.
+- The current flat-view level is shown in the status bar.
+Left-click `Flat` to switch between levels 0, 1, and 2.
+A changed level is written back to the INI file when the viewer closes.
 - Formatted JSON text view with syntax highlighting
 - Synchronization between selected grid cells and the text view
 - Navigation from a double-clicked grid row to its tree element